PLPAcademy/day-3-assignment-Adebrayoh/README.md

 What is the first step to install MySQL on Windows?

 A) Download MySQL Shell
-B) Download MySQL Installer from the official website
+// B) Download MySQL Installer from the official website // this is the answer
 C) Install MySQL Workbench
 D) Set up a root password